-This is a DPAR where Energex provides both technical and economic information about possible solutions and has been prepared in accordance with the requirements of clause 5.17.4(i).
+This Final Project Assessment Report (FPAR), where Energex provides both technical and economic information about possible solutions, has been prepared in accordance with the requirements of clause 5.17.4(o) of the NER.

-Energex's preferred solution to address the identified need is Option 4 - Establish Battery Energy Storage System.
-The DPAR seeks information from interested parties about possible alternate and cost-effective solutions to address the need for investment.
+Energex's preferred solution to address the identified need is Option 4 - Establish a Battery Energy Storage System.